 Longtime Amazon executive Jeff Wilke to retire next year

-NEW YORK (AP) — Amazon retail chief Jeff Wilke is retiring early next year.
+NEW YORK (AP) — Amazon’s retail chief Jeff Wilke, who helped the company transform itself from an online bookstore into a global colossus, is retiring early next year.

-He will be replaced by Dave Clark, who runs the company’s warehouses and delivery network, the company said Friday.

-Wilke, 53, has been at Amazon for more than two decades.
-His oversight grew along with the company, overseeing not just Amazon.com, but its Whole Foods grocery stores and physical book shops.
+Wilke, 53, has been with Amazon for more than two decades and was regarded as a potential successor to founder and CEO Jeff Bezos.
+His responsibilities grew along with the company, running not just Amazon.com, but the Whole Foods grocery chain and its physical book stores.

+Wilke is often referred to within Amazon as “The other Jeff” to differentiate him from Bezos.
+The two have worked closely together since Wilke joined the company in 1999, four years after Amazon.com started selling books online.

+He will be replaced by Dave Clark, who runs Amazon’s warehouses and delivery network, the Seattle-based company said Friday.
+Clark, who also joined the company in 1999, has sped up delivery times by expanding Amazon’s fleet of vans and jets, allowing it to relying less on UPS and the postal service.

+“I think that substantial entities in the economy deserve scrutiny,’” Wilke said at the time.
+“Our job is to build the kind of company that passes that scrutiny.”

-He said in an email to staff that he doesn’t have another job line up.
+In an email to staff Friday, Wilke said that he doesn’t have another job lined up.

 “So why leave?
 It’s just time,” he wrote in the email.
 “Time for me to take time to explore personal interests that have taken a back seat for over two decades.”